RichardLitt/standard-readme/README.md

 #### Contribute
 **Status**: Required.
 **Requirements:**
-- Link to `CONTRIBUTE.md` file if there is one.
 - State where users can ask questions.
 - State whether PRs are accepted.
 - List any requirements for contributing; for instance, having a sign-off on commits.
-- Link to Code of Conduct.

 **Suggestions:**
+- Link to `CONTRIBUTE.md` file -- if there is one.
 - Be as friendly as possible.
 - Link to the GitHub issues.
+- Link to Code of Conduct.
+This is often in Contribute, or organization wide, so may not be necessary for each module.

 #### License
 **Status:** Required.